 Likewise, a randomized controlled trial in people with major depressive disorder states that turmeric is a safe and effective remedy for such conditions (Sanmukhani et al. 201435).

-15. Turmeric May Help With Diabetes
+15. Helps With Diabetes

 Diabetic neuropathy is typical damage to nerves due to a diabetic condition.
 Since this ailment can occur throughout the whole body in people with diabetes, it can lead to everything from muscle weakness to blindness.